 I really wanted to visit Haji Lane and Tiong Bahru district, famous for its colourful street art, and hipster cafes and independent shops.
 Unfortunately, I run out of time.

 Where to stay in Singapore?

 Singapore is not cheap and the accommodation prices vary from surrounding countries.
 However, it is still possible to find a nice budget place to stay.
 The best and the cheapest hostels are located in the Chinatown.
 It’s a culturally rich district located 15-20 min walk from the Marina Bay.

 As I was travelling alone, it was a perfect place for me.
-For a solo female traveller, Wink Hostel provides a well-needed privacy, safety, and comfort in the female only dorm.
+For a solo female traveller, Wink Hostel provides well-needed privacy, safety, and comfort in the female-only dorm.
 On the other hand, being a backpackers hostel, it still gives you an opportunity to mingle with other like-minded travellers in the common areas.

 The towels are provided and umbrellas are ready to be borrowed.
 This was a lifesaver for me since the weather in Singapore decided to be very unusual and instead of hot and humid it was… rainy and humid 😉

 I really liked the sleeping pod concept.
 It allowed me to quickly catch up on sleep in a peaceful and quiet environment and be ready for my next travels to Indonesia.
 Want to try it yourself?
 Book your stay here.

 Disclaimer: I was a guest of Wink Hostel, but, as always, all the opinions are my own.

 Useful travel tips for Singapore – Singapore travel guide: